certsimple/nginx-http2-load-balancing-config/README.md

 ## Pull requests welcome

-If you have useful changesor additions you're welcome to send pull requests.
+If you have useful changes or additions you're welcome to send pull requests.
 Try and use include files in `conf.d` where possible!